-- Opportunities - Several facilities are currently inactive or being used temporarily.
+Several facilities are currently inactive or being used temporarily.
 The Gymnasium is currently inactive due to the condition of the building.
 A comprehensive renovation would be required to make it suitable for occupation, however, it would not be feasible to upgrade its structure to the level of earthquake resistance that would be required for a new building.

-- The former bookstore in the East Complex was vacated when a new bookstore opened in Crafton Center.
-Discussion is ongoing to determine the temporary and future use of this facility. - The former kitchen, server, and dining hall in Crafton Hall was vacated when a new dining hall and food service facility opened in Crafton Center.
-Discussion is ongoing and it has yet to be determined if this or another function will be the permanent use for this space.
+- > The former bookstore in the East Complex was vacated when a new bookstore opened in Crafton Center.
+Discussion is ongoing to determine the temporary and future use of this facility. - > The former kitchen, server, and dining hall in Crafton Hall was vacated when a new dining hall and food service facility opened in Crafton Center.